Platform Comparison · 2026

 Suno v4 and v5 produce some of the most convincing vocal synthesis of any AI music model.
 If you want a full song with actual sung lyrics, hooks that feel natural, and a pop or hip hop structure that holds together verse-to-chorus, Suno is currently the gold standard.
 The style tag system — where you describe genre, instruments, and mood in a structured prompt — gives experienced users a high degree of control over the final output.
 The more precisely you describe the sound, the more reliably Suno delivers it.

 Udio historically produced richer-sounding instrumental arrangements, particularly for cinematic, jazz, and ambient genres.
 Its model seemed to have a deeper understanding of musical texture and layering.
-However, it is important to note that as of late 2025, Udio reached a settlement with major record labels following copyright litigation, and audio export functionality was suspended.
+However, it is important to note that as of early 2026, Udio reached a settlement with major record labels following copyright litigation, and audio export functionality was suspended.
 A new licensed export system is planned, but at the time of writing, Udio is effectively a preview-only platform.
 This is a critical consideration if you need to actually use the music you generate.

 Prompt Format Differences — This Is Where Most People Go Wrong